Punjab mulls over increasing business hours

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Punjab government is considering increasing business hours of markets and shopping malls following the consistent demand from the traders community for the last week of Ramazan ahead of Eid.
+LAHORE: The Punjab government is considering increasing business hours of the markets and shopping malls following the consistent demand from the trader community for the last week of Ramazan ahead of Eid.

 It is expected that the business hours would be increased to 10:00 pm or 12:00 midnight.
 However, different proposals are being discussed as the shopping centres, chain stores, mega malls and Eid related markets are asking for 24 hours business while the wholesale markets are asking for increasing the time to 10:00pm only for the remaining days until Eid.